Indian Polity & Constitution

 Smt.
 Draupadi Murmu (b.20.06.1958)

-25 July, 2022-
+25 July 2022-

 Acting Presidents

-3 May 1969-20 July, 1969
+1. Sri V.V.
+Giri: 3 May 1969-20 July 1969

-11 Feb, 1977-25 July, 1977
+3. Sri B.D.
+Jatti: 11 Feb, 1977-25 July, 1977

-(died on 3 May, 1969)
+1. Dr. Zakir Hussain (died on 3 May 1969)

-Sri Fakhruddin Ali Ahmed
+2. Sri Fakhruddin Ali Ahmed (died on 11 February 1977)

 • The outgoing President continues to hold office, notwithstanding that his term has expired, until his successor enters upon the office.
 [Ref: Art 56 (1) (c)]

-There is no scope for the Vice-President getting a chance to act as President in this case.
+• There is no scope for the Vice-President getting a chance to act as President in this case.

-• If a mid-term vacancy arises in the office of the President, Vice-President acts as President until a new President is elected.
+• If a mid-term vacancy arises in the office of the President, the Vice-President acts as President until a new President is elected.

-• With regard to the emoluments paid to the Members of Parliament, the Finance Minister proposed necessary changes to refix the salary and allowances with effect from April 1, 2018.
-According to him (FM) the law will also provide for automatic revision of emoluments every five years indexed to inflation.
+With regard to the emoluments paid to the Members of Parliament, the Finance Minister proposed necessary changes to fix the salary and allowances with effect from April 1, 2018.

-Powers of President
+Powers of the President

-• The President is the formal head of the administration.
-All executive actions of the Union are expressed to be taken in the name of the President.
+• All executive actions of the Union are expressed to be taken in the name of the President.
 [Ref: Art.
 77]

-• All officers of the Union are the President's subordinates and he or she has a right to be informed of the affairs of the Union.
+• All officers of the Union are the President's subordinates, and he or she has a right to be informed of the affairs of the Union.
 [Art.
-78,53(1)]
+78, 53(1)]

-Oath and Resignation
+2. Oath and Resignation

 Post